 How much does it cost?

 $140 for the admission fee and then $150 per week of the program.
 The admission fee is paid the day that the young person arrives at the program.
-If the young person is on Centrelink, these costs will be reduced.

 How long is the waiting list?